GLOBAL DATA PROTECTION ADDENDUM FOR ADVERTISERS

 The frequency of the transfer (e.g., whether the data is transferred on a one-off or continuous basis):

-Nature of the processing: All operations such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment, combination (solely with non-personal data of exporter), restriction, erasure, or destruction of data (whether by automated means), anonymization, etc.
+Nature of the Processing: All operations such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment, combination (solely with non-personal data of exporter), restriction, erasure, or destruction of data (whether by automated means), anonymization, etc.

 The period for which the personal data will be retained, or, if that is not possible, the criteria used to determine that period: up to 30 days from the personal data transfer.

-C. COMPETENT SUPERVISORY AUTHORITY
+1. COMPETENT SUPERVISORY AUTHORITY

 Where the data exporter is established in an EU Member State – the supervisory authority of such EU Member State shall act as competent supervisory authority.
 Where the data exporter is not established in an EU Member State but falls within the territorial scope of the GDPR in accordance with its Article 3(2) and has appointed a representative pursuant to Article 27(1) – the supervisory authority of the Member State in which the representative is established shall act as competent supervisory authority.
-Where the data exporter is not established in an EU Member State but falls within the territorial scope of the GDPR in accordance with its Article 3(2) without however having to appoint a representative pursuant to Article 27(2) – the supervisory authority of one of the Member States in which the data subjects whose personal data is transferred under these Clauses, shall act as competent supervisory authority.
+Where the data exporter is not established in an EU Member State but falls within the territorial scope of the GDPR in accordance with its Article 3(2) without, however, having to appoint a representative pursuant to Article 27(2) – the supervisory authority of one of the Member States in which the data subjects whose personal data is transferred under these Clauses, shall act as a competent supervisory authority.

 ANNEX II